Name: Joyce Boram Lee

-Q: Why did you apply for the internship?
+Q: Why and how did you apply for this activity?

-Q: What did you learn most from the experience?
+Q: What did you learn from this experience?

 As a child and teenager I used to dream about working in the United Nations.
 But after entering university, the more I researched, I came to see it just as a formal gathering of member states–all talk and no action.
 The lack of binding law seemed like a major flaw, and the value of all of the “fancy” rhetoric seemed questionable.

 Yet after CSW I realize the significance of providing people a platform.
 The United Nations and CSW in specific, provides people with a platform in which they can share experiences and information.
 These aspects to some may still come across as a waste of resources or even as unnecessary.
 But after having first-hand experience, I can say that at least in my eyes, people truly and sincerely utilize the provided platform to advocate their causes.
 The passion and drive these people have is amazing, and so I came to place great value in the UN in that it gives these people a place to speak.
 It is one of the few official places where people can be idealistic for once.
 Not to mention the fact that people from literally all over the world convening to empower women in and of itself sends a powerful message to organizations and governments everywhere.